bebuch/logsys/README.md

 A C++17 high performance log messages library.

+## Configuration

 You can use this libery in two different ways.
-As header-only library or as linkable library.
+As **header-only** library **or** as **linkable** library.

+If you want to use the log library in a application project, you can configure the log library completely at compile time and use the header-only approach.

 If you want to use the log library in another dynamic link libary, the linkable approach is the way to go.
 You will lose a little performance in exchange for the configurability of the log library in the main application that uses your library.

-If you want to use the log library in a application project you can configure the log library completely at compile time and use the header-only approach.

-## Configuration

 ## Usage